 - Stretching and strengthening exercises, perhaps with the help of a physical therapist

-- In severe cases, your child may need a cast so her heel is forced to rest.
+- In severe cases, your child may need a cast so their heel is forced to rest.

 Can It Be Prevented?

-Once your child’s growth spurt ends, and she's reached full size, her Sever’s disease won’t return.
+Once your child’s growth spurt ends, and they've reached full size, their Sever’s disease won’t return.
 Until then, the condition can happen again if your child stays very active.

 Some simple steps can help prevent it.
 Have your child: